Merkel offers Macron concessions on eurozone reforms - Journal du Cameroun

 In the interview, Merkel also threw her weight behind a proposal by Macron to create a European military intervention force outside NATO.

-Berlin had long been sceptical of the move due to its stronger transatlantic posture on defence matters and the state of its own military, which it has acknowledged is underfunded and poorly equipped.
+Berlin had long been sceptical of the move due to its stronger transatlantic posture on defence and the state of its own military, which it has acknowledged is under-funded and poorly equipped.